gil-cano/tdi.doc/README.rst

 TDI - buildout
 ==============

-This repository es a work in progress
+This repository is a work in progress

 .. contents:: :local: